-For more than a quarter of a century, Canadian information scientists and professionals have met to discuss the access, retrieval, production, value, use, and management of information.
+For more than forty years, Canadian information scientists and professionals have met to discuss the access, retrieval, production, value, use, and management of information.
 From those early days of examining computational ways of manipulating information through to investigations of information as communication, CAIS has provided a forum for presentation, discussion and debate.

 CAIS conferences seek submissions related to any aspect of library and information science, particularly those which exemplify the leading edge of our discipline.
 Abstracts are refereed; final papers are published in the proceedings and presented at the conference.
 Preference is generally given to papers that report research or debate underlying methodological/philosophical issues, rather than those that report on plans yet to be implemented.

 Every year, the Association awards a special “Student to CAIS” prize for the best student-written paper.
 For more information about that prize, go to the “Student to CAIS” page.

 Proceedings Editors: Ali Shiri, Sarah Polkinghorne, Sharon Farnel

 The Warp & Weft of Knowledge: Information Threads Connecting Disciplines, Identities, and Perspectives

 May 31-June 2, 2017.

 Proceedings Editors: Daniel Allard, Deborah Hicks, Catherine Johnson

 Information Science in our Communities: Reflections on our Work and the People, Places and Institutions Around Us